 Figure 8 indicates that:

-The absolute difference in average service level scores are larger for rail related trips compared to non-rail related trips.
-This implies that rail involves a degree of travel to/from high service level zones (the station) to/from lower service level zones.
-This matches a first last mile trip role profile.
+The absolute difference in average service level scores are larger for rail-related trips compared to non-rail related trips.
+This implies that rail-related trips involve a degree of travel to/from high service level zones (the station) to/from lower service level zones.
+This matches a first-last mile trip role profile.

 Average service levels for both rail and non rail related e-scooter trips generally increase with distance; trip longer than 3kms long don’t match this pattern (however a very low share of trips are longer than 3km for both rail and non rail related e-scooter trips